What is Overview and Scrutiny?

 - Written submissions from professionals, businesses and community groups

 Scrutiny panels then consider their findings and all the evidence they have collected before making recommendations to the executive on how services could be improved or developed to best meet the needs of the residents and businesses of North Lincolnshire.

-A scrutiny panel's findings and recommendations are published in reports, which are debated and endorsed by the council's Executive/Cabinet.
-Action plans are approved for implementation of recommendations.
+A scrutiny panel's findings and recommendations are published in reports, which are debated and endorsed by the council's Executive/Cabinet Action plans are then prepared and approved by the Executive/Cabinet for implementation of the recommendations.

-View the library of reports that have been produced by the council's Overview and Scrutiny Panels Scrutiny reports.
+View the library of reports that have been produced by the council's Overview and Scrutiny Panels.